 Control

 It is also essential to decide how much control each individual requires to operate in a business structure.
 For instance: If the individual requires more control a sole proprietorship or a one-person company will be more suitable for them.
-It is very essential to be aware of the level of control one wants to have over the business.
+It is essential to be aware of the level of control one wants to have over the business.

 Investment Needs